La Yesca

-La Yesca (/es/) is a municipality and the municipal seat of the same in the Mexican state of Nayarit, being the easternmost and least densely populated municipality in Nayarit.
+La Yesca (/es/) is a municipality and the municipal seat of the same in the Mexican state of Nayarit.
+It is Nayarit's easternmost and least densely populated municipality.
 The population of the municipality was 12,025 (2005).
 The population of the town and municipal seat was 356 inhabitants in 2005.
 The population density was 7 inhabitants per square kilometer, one of the lowest in the state.

-The name is derived from a species of porous and soft wood called "yesca" (tinder), which is found in the area.

 Geography

 La Yesca municipality covers 4,316.311 km2, having the second largest area for municipalities in Nayarit.
 Located at the southern end of the Sierra Madre Occidental, it is mostly mountainous terrain.
 It lies between 21º 10’ and 22º 00’ North latitude and 103º 43” and 104º 33’ west longitude.
 It is bordered to the southwest by the municipalities of Santa María del Oro, Jala and Ixtlán del Río, to the northwest by the municipality of El Nayar, and to the north, east and south by the state of Jalisco.

 Mountainous zones comprise 95% of the area.
 The main elevations are Sierra el Pinabete at 1,420 m, the Sierra Pajaritos with an elevation of 2,500 m and the Sierra de Álica with an elevation of 2,200 m.

-The rivers are: the Río Grande de Santiago, Bolaños, Camotlán, Huaynamota and Jora Viejo.
+The rivers are the Río Grande de Santiago, Bolaños, Camotlán, Huaynamota and Jora Viejo.

-La Yesca has vast forest and mineral resources, as well as pastures for extensive cattle raising.

-The soil is generally rocky, eroded and with few lands for agriculture.